Frequently Asked Questions

 02 Are there exercises to practice at home to help with nurturing the right side of the brain?

 At the end of the interactive speech, we will provide an internal business link of some of the exercises that were done during the speech (and their cognitive benefit) along with step-by-step instructions so they can be practiced at home.
 In addition, you only need one other person in order to practice effectively and nurture the right side of the brain.
-In fact, some of the business improv exercises Paul and Kelly have designed can even be done alone.
+In fact, some of the business improv exercises Paul has designed can even be done alone.

 03 Are there companies that have used Beta Test improv services more than once?